-4 Hidden Costs In Your Background Screening (And What They Mean)
+4 Hidden Costs In Your Background Checks (And What They Mean)

 On the surface, this seems like an easy question.
 Simply look up your total screening service bills for the time in question.

 If that's the end of your accounting, though, you'll likely miss hidden costs that add up to real organizational impact.